 Pro Default shell on Debian systems

-Dash is the default shell for Debian based systems (which includes Ubuntu).
+DASH is the default shell for Debian based systems due to it speed, full POSIX compliance and low overhead.

 Cons